TomatenKuchenDEV/docs/docs/tickets/general.md

 ---
 title: Ticket features
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Explains the ticket system and the setup and settings of it.
 ---

 ## Setting up ticket categories